 They can appear on the surface of the skin.
 Other times, vascular anomalies occur deep inside the body.
 They can lead to tangled clusters of arteries, veins, lymphatic vessels or capillaries.

-We treat all these disorders at UW Health Kids Birthmarks and Vascular Anomalies Clinic.
+We treat all vascular anomalies in our Birthmarks and Vascular Anomalies Program.
 Our team of experts serves children and adults.
-We help reduce symptoms, improve function and enhance appearance.
+We identify the cause of the problem and initiate treatments that reduce symptoms, improve function and restore appearance.

 Specialized care for all